unChaz/sci-fi-5e/srd/mechanics/combat.md

 **_Radiation_** Radiation damage, dealt by certain undead and a tek skill such as _chill touch_, withers matter and even the soul.

-**_Piercing_** Puncturing and impaling attacks, including spears and monsters’ bites, deal piercing damage.
+**_Piercing_** Puncturing and impaling attacks, including Pulse Daggers and monsters’ bites, deal piercing damage.

 **_Poison_** Venomous stings and the toxic gas of a green dragon’s breath deal poison damage.